 (2) This Act, as amended by the Dangerous Sexual Offenders Amendment Act 2011, applies to applications made under this Act, and not concluded, before commencement day.

-[Clause 1 inserted by No. 3 of 2011 s.
+[Clause 1 inserted: No. 3 of 2011 s.
 16.]

 2. Provisions for Dangerous Sexual Offenders Amendment Act 2012